lucy-kim/homehealth/README.md

 ## Codes

-The codes below are in chronological order.
+Run the codes below in chronological order.

-To run all the codes and replicate the work at once, one can submit a Shell script `run.sh` which will produce a single log file `filename_<JOB_ID>.log` containing output of all the codes run.
-To submit the job, enter `qsub run.sh` (for detailed advice, see the [Wharton HPC website](https://research-it.wharton.upenn.edu/tools/stata/))
+To run all the codes and replicate the work at once, one can submit a Shell script `run.sh` (located in `~/codes`).
+Running this will produce a single log file `filename_<JOB_ID>.log` (to be created in `~/output`) showing output of all the codes (i.e. do-files) run.

+To submit the job, locate to `/home/hcmg/kunhee/hrrp-home/codes` and enter `qsub run.sh` (for detailed advice, see the [Wharton HPC website](https://research-it.wharton.upenn.edu/tools/stata/))

 ### Construct penalty salience data
 1. `crreferral_share2012.do`